mflaxman/blind-xpub/README.md

 # Blinding A Seed Phrase Using BIP32 Paths

+## Intro

+Bitcoin's multisig security model is a breakthrough in human being's ability to self-custody value.
+However, having multiple seeds floating around that convey information about what they're protecting introduces new risks.
+A holder of a standard seed phrase used in a `4-of-7` multisig wallet can learn substantial information about what they're protecting.
+This can introduce new security risks, as well as provide a choke-point for governments to gain access to information about private holdings.

+While multisig offers unrivaled security to HODLers, one of the biggest bariers to adoption is the need for having multiple secure locations.
+A scheme that enable 1 (or more) semi-trusted collaborative custodians (e.g. a lawyer, accountant, heir, close friend, "uncle Jim" bitcoiner, collaborative custody service, etc) to participate in a multisig quorum with *zero* knowledge of what they're protecting could increase multisig adoption and reduce hacks/theft/loss in the bitcoin space.

+## Tech Overview

-For this demo, we'll use [Specter-Desktop](https://github.com/cryptoadvance/specter-desktop/) (powered by bitcoin core) as it's the de-facto standard for almost all soverign multisig users in 2021.
+For this demo, we'll use [Specter-Desktop](https://github.com/cryptoadvance/specter-desktop/) (powered by bitcoin core) as it's the de-facto standard for almost all new soverign multisig users today.
 We'll also duplicate the code in [buidl](https://github.com/buidl-bitcoin/buidl-python) as it's a no-dependency bitcoin implementaiton written in python that is very easy to use.
 For simplicity, we are going to blind just `1` seed phrase in a `1-of-2`, but it should be obvious how to expand this to a `2-of-3`, `3-of-5`, or other scheme.
 At the end, we'll discuss implications for blinding up to `m` seed phrases.